top of page

-St. Thomas the Apostle Mission was purchased as a 12 acre parcel of land that would house a 400—500 seat building.
-St. Thomas was founded as a mission of St. Benedict's Catholic Church in Crystal River, Florida, by the Benedictines of St. Leo Abbey.
+St. Thomas the Apostle Mission was acquired in March 1972 as a 12 acre parcel of land that would house a 400—500 seat building.
+Because of the demographics involved, our early parishioners attended Mass at St. Benedict’s Hall, the home of Ted and Eleanor Sullivan on Wild Olive Court, and at the new St. Benedict’s church.
+In June of 1982, our area was named as a “Mission-to-Be" of St. Benedict's Catholic Church in Crystal River, Florida, by the Benedictines of St. Leo Abbey under the leadership of Father Hoge, and in 1984 we were established as a “ Mission Parish” with 200 families.

 Rev. James Hoge, O.S.B, spearheaded the cooperative spirit of those in the area of the mission in erecting a multi-purpose building.
 During the continued growth of the mission, Fr.
 Hoge served as pastor.
 The multi-purpose building would serve as church and meeting hall for the mission in its primary stages for a rapidly growing area, and it became the fifth Catholic Church in Citrus County.
 Approximate cost of the construction was $360,000.
 Besides the multi-purpose building, St. Thomas the Apostle Church also has a separate chapel and office facility.